Skip to content

 Everything you need to know to avoid ATV accidents

-Do you need a license to drive an ATV in Canada?
+Do You Need a License to Drive an ATV in Canada?

 You might believe that because an ATV isn't a car, it doesn't require any particular permits or licenses.
 That isn't the case at all.
 In Ontario, ATV drivers are subject to unique rules.
 The driver of an ATV, like those who drive automobiles, is liable for their passengers, and they will be cited for any violations.